 Marijuana legalization is poised to take center stage as the nation enters the 2016 presidential election cycle.
-Informal support has been rising: A September Gallup poll reveals that support for legal marijuana stands at 58%—up from 51% a year ago.
+Informal support has been rising: A September Gallup poll reveals that support for legal marijuana stands at 58 percent—up from 51 percent a year ago.
 Three states have already embraced the movement, while policymakers in numerous other politically and racially diverse states are likely to bring legalization initiatives to the ballot throughout 2016.

 In Colorado, Oregon and Washington, the results of marijuana legalization have been positive.
 Colorado has seen recreational and medical sales top $700 million in the last year, with total sales projected to reach $1 billion in 2015, netting the state $76 million in tax revenue.
 In Washington state, the new industry will earn more than $694 million through 2019, while the state government is additionally saving millions more in law enforcement expenditures previously earmarked for drug enforcement.